edvasilev94/React2023/README.md

 Runs the app in the development mode by `npm run dev` command.\
 Open [http://localhost:5173](http://localhost:5173/) to view it in the browser.

+#### Deplyed version

+The application is deployed via firebase.
+You can find the deployed version at [https://tourist-tracks.web.app/](https://tourist-tracks.web.app/)